JanithaSaravanan/Road-Damage-Detection/README.md

-AI DRIVEN ROAD DAMAGE DETECTION
+**AI DRIVEN ROAD DAMAGE DETECTION**

 Road surface monitoring is a critical aspect of maintaining transportation safety and infrastructure quality.
 Traditional manual inspection methods are time-consuming, labor-intensive, and prone to human error.

-To address these challenges, this project proposes a real-time AI-based system for detecting and analyzing road anomalies such as potholes, cracks, manholes, and speed bumps using computer vision and deep learning techniques.
+To address these challenges, this project proposes a real-time AI-based system for detecting and analyzing road anomalies such as **potholes, cracks, manholes, and speed bumps** using computer vision and deep learning techniques.

-The proposed method integrates YOLOv8, a state-of-the-art object detection model, with MiDaS, a monocular depth estimation model, to identify and evaluate road defects from live video streams or image inputs.
+The proposed method integrates **YOLOv8**, a state-of-the-art object detection model, with **MiDaS, a monocular depth estimation model**, to identify and evaluate road defects from live video streams or image inputs.

 YOLOv8 accurately localizes anomalies, while MiDaS generates a relative depth map to estimate the distance and depth of each detected object.

 A severity score is then computed using a hybrid formula combining relative area and inverse normalized depth, classifying anomalies into Safe (Low), Warning (Medium), and Danger (High) categories.

 The system provides real-time visualization with color-coded bounding boxes and distance measurements (in cm), enhancing interpretability for users and authorities.
-Experimental results demonstrate that the proposed approach effectively detects multiple road anomalies under varying lighting and surface conditions with minimal latency, contributing to safer and more efficient road maintenance.

 Output